Kade0/Minecraft-ModCamp/Progress/Break Out.md

     * Click the green plus and select Recipe.
     * Give it the name MultiTool_Recipe
     * Make your multitool however you want!
 For example, you can use your ingot OR you can use other items put together.
+  * ## Making a Shuriken
+    * CLick on the resource tab on the left, then click import texture then import item texture.
+Find the shuriken file in the premade folder for the camp.
+    * Then import the texture again, but as a mob, gui, logo, etc.
+    * Click the green plus and click ranged item.
+Name it "Shuriken" and click the texture box to give it the texture we imported.
+    * Set max stack size to 128, damage to mobs to 6, item usage count to 0, item representing texture of bullet to ANY block, Save mod element.
+    * Doubleclick your mod element, click next on the choose texture menu.
+Click "item for ammo" and go to your custom elements and set the shuriken.
+Set bullet damage to 10, set bullet knockback to 2.
+Select the box for item representing texture of bullet.
+Click on the custom elements and select shuriken.

+    * Save!
+  * ## Shuriken Recipe
+    * Name the recipe "shuriken_recipe", make a  plus sign out of iron ingots and output amount to 32 and save.
+  * ## Advanced Shuriken
+    * Double click shuriken and the green plus under when bullet hits block.
+Click the world management tab, spawn gem at x,y,z out and attach it to the event trigger code.
+    * Double click empty square next to the text gem.
+Click on custome elements and select the shuriken.
+Then save.
+  * ### Test it out!
+  * ## GUI
+    * Click the greeen plus and select Creative Tab from the menu.
+Give the tab the name **My_Mod_Tab**.
+Choose the tab icon, and show search bar.
+Set the tab for every mod item you have created.